sthysel/nejemojo/install.md

 $ sudo pacman -S tk
 ```

-Need to be able to use ttyUSBn as noemal user.
+Need to be able to use ttyUSBn as normal user.

 ``` sh
 $ sudo gpasswd -a $USER uucp